top of page

 Bio

-Rebecca Blanton/Auntie Vice is a freelance writer and blogger.
+Auntie Vice is a freelance writer and blogger.
 She has taken her background as an academic and policy research and applied it to analyzing the intersection of BDSM, sexuality and the political system.
-After leaving her post as an Executive Director of a state agency, she decided to move into freelance writing and comedy as we are currently living in a Shakespearean period where only the fool can speak truth to power.
+After leaving her post as an Executive Director of a state agency, she turned toward exploreing BDSM, gender, and power dynamics through a feminist and psychological lens.

 Her current work includes an award winning blog on BDSM and sex from the submissive perspective, a body and sex-positive podcast "Fat Chicks on Top," and occasional appearances as a stand-up comic and storyteller.